-An induction motor has 2 main parts; the Stator and Rotor.
+An induction motor has 2 main parts; the Stator and Rotor (Fig:1).
 The Stator is the stationary part and the rotor is the rotating part.
+The stator is basically a 3 coil winding and three phase AC power input is given to it.
 The Rotor sits inside the Stator.
 There will be a small gap between rotor and stator, known as air-gap.
 The value of the radial air-gap may vary from 0.5 to 2 mm.

 A Stator is made by stacking thin-slotted highly permeable steel laminations inside a steel or cast iron frame.
 The way the steel laminations are arranged inside the frame is shown in the following figure.
 Here only few of the steel laminations are shown.
 Winding passes through slots of the stator.

 When a 3 phase AC current passes through the winding something very interesting happens.
 It produces a rotating magnetic field (RMF).
 As shown in the figure below a magnetic field is produced which is rotating in nature.
 RMF is an important concept in electrical machines.
 We will see how this is produced in the next section.

 To understand the phenomenon of a rotating magnetic field, it is much better to consider a simplified 3 phase winding with just 3 coils.
 A wire carrying current produces a magnetic field around it.
 Now for this special arrangement, the magnetic field produced by 3 phase A.C current will be as shown at a particular instant.

 The components of A.C current will vary with time.
 Two more instances are shown in the following figure, where due to the variation in the A.C current, the magnetic field also varies.
 It is clear that the magnetic field just takes a different orientation, but its magnitude remains the same.
 From these 3 positions it’s clear that it is like a magnetic field of uniform strength rotating.
 The speed of rotation of the magnetic field is known as synchronous speed.